anupumpant/anupumpant.github.io/_posts/2020-05-08-HT-pointsource-disk.md

   - Physics
 ---

-The temperature change (ΔT) distribution, due a point source of 1 W at the center, in a 2 dimensional disc has been derived analytically and can be represented as an exact function.
+The temperature change (ΔT) distribution, due a point source at the center, in a 2 dimensional disc has been derived analytically and can be represented as an exact function.
 Note, that the boundary at the disc circumference is at a constant temperature (T<sub>0</sub>).
 The [temperature change distribution is given using](https://www.comsol.com/model/download/646761/models.heat.localized_heat_source.pdf):